 There are two different thread pools for compactions, one for large compactions and the other for small compactions.
 This helps to keep compaction of lean tables (such as hbase:meta) fast.
 If a compaction is larger than this threshold, it goes into the large compaction pool.
 In most cases, the default value is appropriate.
-Default: 2 x hbase.hstore.compaction.max x hbase.hregion.memstore.flush.size (which defaults to 128MB).
-The value field assumes that the value of hbase.hregion.memstore.flush.size is unchanged from the default.
+Default: $2 \times hbase.hstore.compaction.max \times hbase.hregion.memstore.flush.size (which defaults to 128MB).
+The value field assumes that the value of hbase.hregion.memstore.flush.size is unchanged from the default.$ hbase.regionserver.majorcompaction.pagecache.drop hbase.regionserver.minorcompaction.pagecache.drop

-hbase.regionserver.majorcompaction.pagecache.drop